Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of mixing for metric trees

-When $\Ga\bs X$ is compact, the alphabet $\A$ is finite and $(\Sigma_+,\sigma_+,\PP_+)$ is a (one-sided) subshift of finite type, hence we do not need the exponentially small tail assumption, and only the $2$-Diophantine hypothesis, and we may apply \cite{Dolgopyat98ETDS}. \cqfd
+When $\Ga\bs X$ is compact, the alphabet $\A$ is finite and $(\Sigma_+,\sigma_+,\PP_+)$ is a (one-sided) subshift of finite type, hence we do not need the exponentially small tail assumption, but only the $2$-Diophantine hypothesis, and we may apply \cite{Dolgopyat98ETDS}. \cqfd

-\bcoro Assume that the critical exponent $\delta_F$ is finite, that the Gibbs measure $m_F$ is finite and mixing, that the lengths of the edges of $(\XX,\lambda)$ have a finite upper bound, and that $\Ga\bs X$ is geometrically finite.
-There exists a full measure subset $A$ of $\RR^4$ (for the Lebesgue measure) such that if $\Ga$ has a quadruple of translation lengths in $A$, then the (continuous time) geodesic flow on $\Ga\bs\G X$ has superpolynomial decay of $\alpha$-Hölder correlations for the Bowen-Margulis measure $m_{\rm BM}$. \ecoro
+\bcoro Assume that the Gibbs measure $m_F$ is finite and mixing for the (continuous time) geodesic flow, that the lengths of the edges of $(\XX,\lambda)$ have a finite upper bound, and that $\Ga$ is geometrically finite.
+There exists a full measure subset $A$ of $\RR^4$ (for the Lebesgue measure) such that if $\Ga$ has a quadruple of translation lengths in $A$, or if the length spectrum is $4$-Diophantine, then the (continuous time) geodesic flow on $\Ga\bs\G X$ has superpolynomial decay of $\alpha$-H\"older correlations for the Bowen-Margulis measure $m_{\rm BM}$. \ecoro

 \dem The exponentially small tail Assumption (b) (1) is checked as in the proof of Corollary \ref{coro:expdecaygeomfinisimpl}.
 The deduction of Corollary \ref{coro:expdecaygeomfinimet} from Theorem \ref{theo:mixingtreelattice} then proceeds, by an argument going back in part to Dolgopyat, as for the deduction of Corollary 2.4 from Theorem 2.3 in \cite{Melbourne07}. \cqfd